 En español | Social Security Administration (SSA) offices are currently closed to walk-in visits due to the coronavirus pandemic.
 In certain, very limited circumstances, you may be able to schedule an in-person visit, and many Social Security services can be accessed online or by telephone.

-On the federal holidays Social Security observes each year, scheduled visits are unavailable, as are some telephone services that require live representatives.
-That will be the case on Martin Luther King Jr. Day, Monday, Jan.
-18.
+On the 10 federal holidays Social Security observes each year, scheduled visits are unavailable, as are some telephone services that require live representatives.
+The next such occasion is Memorial Day, which falls this year on May 31.

 Here's the Social Security holiday schedule for 2021: